millanbrankovic/custom-inputs/README.md

 # Custom CSS Checkboxes and Radio Buttons

-Default checkboxes and radio buttons are quite ugly and aren't friendly customizable - at least it was the case in the past.
-Luckily CSS3 offers a good solution - <a href="http://www.w3.org/TR/selectors/#checked" target="_blank">:checked</a> pseudo class.
+Default checkboxes and radio buttons are quite ugly and their appearance can't be easily customized - at least it was the case in the past.
+Luckily, CSS3 offers a good solution - <a href="http://www.w3.org/TR/selectors/#checked" target="_blank">:checked</a> pseudo class.

 ##### Demo